cljart/cljart.github.io/index.md

 <small><sup>*</sup> pronounced "with a heart"</small>

 We are a learners group and programmer collective.
-On Mondays we play around with
+For one year we met on Mondays and played around with

 * Clojure/Clojurescript
 * Music
 * Animation
 * and everything that comes to our mind.

+Now we are in our summerbreak!

 <div class="box">
 ### ClojureBridge